-At the very least Gay Prague punches far above its weight and honestly, it kind of took us by surprise – like that of Kuala Lumpur
+Gay Prague punches far above its weight and honestly, it kind of took us by surprise – like the unexpected gay scenes of Kuala Lumpur, Istanbul or Bogota.

-coffee & vinyl bar came as a total surprise.
-Czech Republic society is tolerant and largely atheist, and an average gay traveler here should not expect any discrimination above and beyond that of other major European cities.
-Currently, the Czech Republic is discussing repealing a ban on same-sex marriage and we were pleasantly surprised to learn recent polls showed 75 percent of people here now believe that same-sex couples should be able to marry.
+Czech society is tolerant and largely atheist, and an average gay traveler here should not expect any discrimination above and beyond that of other major European cities.
+Even better – the Czech Republic is currently discussing repealing a ban on same-sex marriage and we were pleasantly surprised to learn recent polls showed 75 percent of people here now believe that same-sex couples should be able to marry.
+Halleloo!

-Gay Prague Guide: The Essential Guide To Gay Travel In Prague Czech Republic 2018
+Gay Prague Guide: The Essential Guide To LGBT Travel In Prague Czech Republic

 Attractions in Gay Prague